-Server interworking is defined for each server connected to Avaya SBCE.
-For the compliance test, the CenturyLink network-edge SBC serves as the Trunk Server and the Session Manager serves as the Call Server.
+Server interworking is defined for each server connected to Avaya SBC for Enterprise.
+For the compliance test, the Frontier network-edge SBC serves as the Trunk Server and the Session Manager serves as the Call Server.

-Navigate to Global Profiles → Server Interworking from the left-side menu to configure Server Interworking profiles.
+Select Global Profiles $\rightarrow$ Server Interworking from the left-side menu as shown below.